vinyasshetty/WeblogChallenge/SOLUTIONS.md

-Also initially when i was calculating the time diff as a part of SessionId calculation, i converted the timestamp to long but realized that when i did that it took information only upto seconds from timestamp, so for fun tried to retain all the timestamp information by using decimal.
+Also initially when i was calculating the time diff as a part of SessionId calculation, i converted the timestamp to long but realized that when i did that it took information only upto seconds from timestamp, but thought of retaining the entire infomartion till microseconds and amd changes to the datatype accordingly.